rommedahl/markdown-cv/index.md

 ## Computer Skills
 I have a strong and intrinsic interest and belief in data engineering and data science and how it can create value in production and used for scalable high-quality analytics.

-**Selected skills:** Bash, Excel, Linux, Matlab, Python, R, SAS, SQL, Windows
+**Selected skills:** Bash, BigQuery, dbt, Excel, GCP, Linux, Matlab, Python, R, SAS, SQL, Windows

 ## Memberships